 |

-Radiology facilities are turning to cloud-based PACS to solve many of their medical image management needs in an era of workforce shortage, resource constraints, and cybersecurity attacks.
+Radiology facilities are turning to cloud-based PACS to solve many of their medical image management needs in an era of workforce shortages, resource constraints, and cybersecurity attacks.
 Learn about their experiences in this Imaging Wire Show interview with Amy Thompson of Signify Research and radiologist Marc Kohli, MD.

 |